AI-Voodoo/BugOut/README.md

 # BugOut: Your AI-Powered Pythonic Coding Agent 🐞💻

 **BugOut** is a Python-powered coding agent designed to show how you can build a coding agent like this from scratch.
-It uses DeepSeek lite to generate code and the simple agent framework to execute, debug, and iteratively refine code until it works without error.
+It uses DeepSeek lite to generate code and the simple agent codebase to execute, debug, and iteratively refine code until it works without error.

 - Start the API
 - Populate your prompt in app.py